FTC: Affiliate Disclosure: All links pay commission

 Garmin Edge 1040 is obviously better than its predecessors but this is an optional upgrade that will ultimately cost Garmin customers, here’s a review that tells you why.

 The majority of owners of much older Garmin Edges will still stay within the Garmin ecosystem and the Edge 1040 is a great bikenav for them to upgrade to.
-A new cyclist or disgruntled owner of an older, less reliable Garmin Edge might move to a Hammerhead Karoo or Wahoo Bolt 2 for either the ‘Wow’ factor or the ‘Just works’ factor, respectively.
+A new cyclist or disgruntled owner of an older, less reliable Garmin Edge might choose a Hammerhead Karoo or Wahoo Bolt 2 for either the ‘Wow’ factor or the ‘Just works’ factor, respectively.

 The price? #Ouch, Even at $600, I still bought one.
 I buy all Garmin products with my own money.
 I have no relationship with Garmin, they exert zero influence.
 I don’t even get a press release.
 Read on if you want to hear how good the Garmin Edge 1040 is in detail.
 One more thing, please buy from one of the links here as it helps support the ongoing independence and months of real, in-depth testing on a whole raft of endurance tech products, thank you…you’re awesome!
 Let’s start with a summary as I know you are all busy.